operator-playground-io/elastic-cloud-operator/tutorials/application-tutorial.md

 It follows a simple modular and MVC pattern.
 There are 2 folders that are of our interest:
 - k8s :  This contains all the deployment and service yaml for the application.
 This defines the deployment and exposure of our application.
-- k8s_elastic :  This contains all the deployment and service yaml for creating an Elastic Search cluster (for example to run the aplication locally).
+- k8s_elastic :  This contains all the deployment and service yaml for creating an Elasticsearch cluster (for example to run the application locally).

 ### Try the example

-**step 1:** Create an Elastic Search cluster executing these commands.
-If you already installed the Elastic Search operator and followed the steps to create an Elastic Search cluster you can skip this step.
+**Step 1:** Create an Elasticsearch cluster executing these commands.
+If you already installed the Elasticsearch operator and followed the steps to create an Elasticsearch cluster you can skip this step.

 *  Create PV before creating the instance